khaors/geocompr/main.md

 1. Run the SVM without tuning the hyperparameters.
 Use the `rbfdot` kernel with $\sigma$ = 1 and *C* = 1.
 Leaving the hyperparameters unspecified in **kernlab**'s `ksvm()` would otherwise initialize an automatic non-spatial hyperparameter tuning.
-1. Model landslide susceptibility using a random forest model as implemented by the **ranger** package.
+1. Model landslide susceptibility with the help of **mlr** using a random forest model as implemented by the **ranger** package.
 Apply a nested spatial CV.
 Parallelize the tuning level.
 Use a random search with 50 iterations to find the optimal hyperparameter combination (here: `mtry` and `num.trees`).
 The tuning space limits are 1 and 4 for `mtry`, and 1 and 10,000 for `num.trees`.
-Warning: Depending on the number of cores you have available this might take a long time.
+Warning: This might take a long time.
+More cores substantially decrease computing time.

 <!--